shaddowking/Racing_game/README.md

- how the game is supose to work: the game is suppose to work that you have two player racing agains each other and se who dose 3 laps first and there is 3 levels thay can choose from. when you have the power up and pres the power up butten and if the other player is close to you thay will be bushed away from you. one machanic i have in my game in the second level ther is a portal that work by when the players hit the entry portal there position is chnged so the apear at the exit portal were the track continuse.
+ how the game is supose to work: the game is suppose to work that you have two player racing agains each other and se who dose 3 laps first and there is 3 levels thay can choose from. when you have the power up and pres the power up butten and if the other player is close to you thay will be bushed away from you. in the second level ther is a portal that will teleport exit portal when the player Touch the entry portal.

  how to play the game: